 At high densities, Laminaria hyperborea forms a canopy over infralittoral rock and mixed substrata.
 Beneath the canopy an understory community grows, defined by a mixed red seaweed and faunal (filter feeding) turf.
 The abundance of Laminaria hyperborea is determined by light availability, which decreases with an increase in water depth.
-Therefore, depth and water clarity determine the density of Laminaria and hence the distribution of kelp forest (high density kelp) and park (low density kelp) variants.
+Therefore, depth and water clarity determine the density of Laminaria hyperborea and hence the distribution of kelp forest (high density kelp) and park (low density kelp) variants.
 What distinguishes IR.MIR.KR.LhypT & IR.MIR.KR.LhypTX biotopes from other Laminaria hyperborea biotopes (e.g. IR.HIR.KFaR.LhypR) is exposure to strong (1.5-3 m/s)-moderately strong (0.5-1.5 m/s) tidal streams, which encourages the abundant growth of filter feeding fauna within the kelp understory.
-Laminaria hyperborea stipes can be dominated by dense Botryllus schlosseri rather than the red seaweed communities of IR.HIR.KFaR.LhypR, and species such as Balanus crenatus and can be more abundant.
-Red seaweeds are also an important component of the understory and stipe communities, however, in IR.MIR.KR.LhypT & IR.MIR.KFaR.LhypFa).
+Laminaria hyperborea stipes can be dominated by dense Botryllus schlosseri rather than the red seaweed communities of IR.HIR.KFaR.LhypR and species such as Balanus crenatus and can be more abundant.
+Red seaweeds are also an important component of the understory and stipe communities, however, in IR.MIR.KR.LhypT & IR.MIR.KR.LhypT & IR.MIR.KR.LhypT and stipe communities are more predominant within the understory than in other Laminaria hyperborea biotopes (except in IR.HIR.KFaR.LhypFa).

 Kelp biotopes are a major source of primary productivity, and support magnified secondary productivity within North Atlantic coastal waters (Smale et al., 2013; Brodie et al., 2014).
-In Scotland alone, kelp biotopes are estimated to cover 8000km2 (Walker, 1953), and account for ca 45% of primary production in UK coastal waters (Smale et al., 2013).
-Therefore kelp biotopes, of which Laminaria hyperborea is dominant within UK sub-tidal rocky reefs (Birkett et al., 1998), make a substantial contribution to coastal primary production in the UK (Smale et al., 2013).
+In Scotland alone, kelp biotopes are estimated to cover 8000km (Walker, 1953), and account for ca 45% of primary production in UK coastal waters (Smale et al., 2013).
+Therefore kelp biotopes, of which Laminaria hyperborea is dominant within UK sub-tidal rocky reefs (Birkett et al., 1998b), make a substantial contribution to coastal primary production in the UK (Smale et al., 2013).
 Laminaria hyperborea is grazed directly by species such as Patella pellucid, however approximately 80% of primary production is consumed as detritus or dissolved organic material (Krumhansl, 2012) which is both retained within and transported out of the parent kelp forest, providing valuable nutrition to potentially low productivity habitats such as sandy beaches (Smale et al., 2013).

-Laminaria hyperborea acts as an ecosystem engineer (Jones et al., 1996; Smale et al., 2013) by altering; light levels (Sjøtun et al., 2006), physical disturbance (Connell, 2003), sedimentation rates (Eckman et al., 1989) and water flow (Smale et al., 2013), profoundly altering the physical environment for fauna and flora in close proximity.
-Laminaria hyperborea biotopes increase the three dimensional complexity of unvegetated rock (Norderhaug, 2004; Norderhaug et al., 2007; Norderhaug & Christie, 2011; Gorman et al., 2012; Smale et al., 2013), and support high local diversity, abundance and biomass of epi/benthic species (Smale et al., 2013), and serve as a nursery ground for a number of commercial important species, e.g. Atlantic cod and pollack (Rinde et al., 1992).
+Laminaria hyperborea acts as an ecosystem engineer (Jones et al., 1994; Smale et al., 2013) by altering; light levels (Sjøtun et al., 2006), physical disturbance (Connell, 2003), sedimentation rates (Eckman et al., 1989) and water flow (Smale et al., 2013), profoundly altering the physical environment for fauna and flora in close proximity.
+Laminaria hyperborea biotopes increase the three-dimensional complexity of unvegetated rock (Norderhaug, 2004; Norderhaug et al., 2007; Norderhaug & Christie, 2011; Gorman et al., 2012; Smale et al., 2013), and support high local diversity, abundance and biomass of epi/benthic species (Smale et al., 2013), and serve as a nursery ground for a number of commercial important species, e.g. Gadidae (The taxonomic family that contains many commercially important marine fish species, including the Atlantic Cod and Pollack) (Rinde et al., 1992).

 In undertaking this assessment of sensitivity, an account is taken of knowledge of the biology of all characterizing species/taxa in the biotope.
 However, 'indicative species' are particularly important in undertaking the assessment because they have been subject to detailed research.
-For this sensitivity assessment, Laminaria hyperborea is the primary focus of research.
-However, it is recognized that the understory community also define the biotope.
+For this sensitivity assessment, Laminaria hyperborea is the primary focus of research, however, it is recognized that the understory community also defines the biotope.
 Examples of important species groups are mentioned where appropriate.